Skip to Main Content

 Historical reference compendium allows access to the texts of the Cambridge Histories series.
 Search or browse by topic.
 Relevant for undergraduates, graduates, lecturers and researchers.

 Blackwell publishes a series of books of historiographic essays on many topics in history.
-They are available online through the Wiley Online Library.
+They are available online through Wiley Online Library.

 UPSO includes titles from Oxford University Press and other partner presses.
 QUL has access to selected titles, indicated by a green open lock icon on search results screens.